 - U.S. Tax Court

-- Trustee, Berklee College of Music; Chair, The Boston Conservatory at Berklee Committee
+- Trustee, Berklee College of Music; Chair, Audit and Risk Committee

 - Immediate Past Chair, The Boston Conservatory Board of Trustees